Replaces: Arabic version (2006), Spanish version (2006), French version (2006), Chinese version (2006)

 Species of Concentration

 shrimp farming The shrimp farm owned by Bentoot Seafood Products is located in the Al-Wusta Goveronrate in the Wilyat Mahout.
 The Bentoot shrimp farm is presently the only operational facility in the country.
 The targeted species for culture is the white shrimp Penaeus indicus.
 The site used by the farm, which has an area of 86 hectare, was rented from the Government, commencing 28/09/2005.
 The company started infrastructure construction in 2006 and farming commenced in early 2007.
 The first harvest was hauled during the last quarter of 2007.
 The second harvest was taken in October 2008..
 Their current production is between 250 and 350 tonnes of shrimp per year.
 The operation also possesses its own hatchery to the east of the facility proper, using an area of approximately 10 000 m2.
 There are 8 levee-based 1 ha earthen ponds, 4 ponds of approximately 2 ha surface area and fourteen ponds of approximately 5 ha.

 Integrated farming systems.
 The freshwater culture of Nile tilapia (Oreochromis niloticus) is practiced in various areas in Oman, in particular in the northern part of the country.
 This type of aquaculture is carried out in small farms where high levels of saline groundwater prevent or reduce normal agriculture activities.
 The tilapia was originally introduced by the Ministry of Health to control mosquitoes.
 As a result of the adaptability of this species to the environment their numbers increased and local people began to rear tilapia on their farms.
 There are 10 integrated tilapia farms in Oman which is expected to produce 36 tonnes/year.
 Each farm has a tilapia production unit of 1 200 m2.
 This unit consist of fifteen cement ponds of different sizes for nursery and fattening.

 Commercial fish production in Oman began in 2003.
 Total production increased from 352 tonnes in 2003 to 514 tonnes in 2004, with the production of gilthead seabream representing 89 percent of the total.
 In 2004, aquaculture production was valued at USD 2.5 million compared to USD 1.5 million in 2003.
 The gilthead seabream represented about 82 percent of the total production value.
 Production of shrimp start from 2007 with total production of 85 tonnes.
 From 2007 till date shrimp dominate the aquaculture production as the production from finfish stop in 2007.
-The total production in 2013 was 353 tonnes with a total value of 7.7 million Omani Rial (USD 19.2 million).
-Out of this prodction ony 3 tonnes was for tilapia
+The total production in 2014 was 282 tonnes with a total value of 0.7 million Omani Rial (USD 19.2 million).
+Out of this prodction ony 5 tonnes was for tilapia

 There are 10 integrated tilapia farms in Oman which is expected to produce 36 tonnes/year.
 Each farm has a tilapia production unit of 1 200 m2.
 This unit consist of fifteen cement ponds of different sizes for nursery and fattening.

 The graph below shows total aquaculture production in Oman according to FAO statistics:

-The majority of aquaculture production in 2013 was sold in the local markets as fresh shrimp.
+The majority of aquaculture production in 2014 was sold in the local markets as fresh shrimp.
 And tilapia.

 The quantity and value of aquaculture production is still small compared to the contribution from capture fisheries.
 However, contribution from aquaculture towards the national economy is seen to increase in the nearest future as the sector progresses.
 Small-scale aquaculture production also contributes in terms of providing livelihood and income for local communities.

-There are three department in the Ministry of Agriculture & Fisheries responsible for aquaculture sector development.
+Directorate of Aquaculture Development is the main department in the Ministry of Agriculture & Fisheries responsible for aquaculture sector development.
 In addition to this department, there are other two departments that deal with aquaculture sector.
 Each department has certain role in the sector depending on the nature of its work.

 Aquaculture Center which is in the General Directorate of Fisheries Researches is responsible for conducting scientific research dealing with all aspects of marine and freshwater aquaculture.
 The Center also provides scientific and technical advice to the Other departments in the ministry on aquaculture and related topics.